ubilabs/google-maps-react-hooks/examples/street-view-panorama-map/README.md

 # `useStreetViewPanorama` Hook Setup Example

-This is an example setup of **Street View Panorama** to show the usage of the **useStreetViewPanorama hook** without passing a div element with the Google Maps React Hooks library.
+This is an example setup of **Street View Panorama** to show the usage of the **useStreetViewPanorama hook** to enable Street View in an existing map with the Google Maps React Hooks library.

 ## Instructions